 Needle felting is therapeutic and relaxing, distracting your mind from the busyness of the day!

 I can create intricately detailed animals with character just with a needle, some wool and a sprinkling of love.
 Creating gives me so much satisfaction especially when I add a smile and eyes to each sculpture which brings it to life and adds personality.
-What a joy our heavenly father must have had to make each one of us!
+What a joy our heavenly father God must have had to make each one of us!

-I have given creations away as presents to loved ones but also sold my one off pieces too at my Etsy shop.
-Seeing the joy on a person’s face on receiving something I have made is so wonderful. (below is Teresa at her charity shop receiving the tawny owl I felted for her).
+I sometimes give creations away as presents to loved ones but also sell my one off pieces too at my Etsy shop.
+Seeing the joy on a person’s face on receiving something I have made is so wonderful.
+(Below is Teresa at her charity shop receiving the tawny owl I felted for her).

 I love nature walks and photography so once I have made an animal I love to take it into a wild setting for a photo-shoot against nature’s backdrop (my local park).
 People walking their dogs think I am a little crazy but hey it gives me the photos I need to display what I have made.

 I also take photos with my phone as I go along and these are what I use for my picture tutorials for you to enjoy.

 Why not join me and try needle felting today!!
 Look through my tutorial page for ideas, tips and tutorials.